AI Use Policy

 3.2 No representations or warranties

 To the maximum extent permitted by law, we make no representation or warranty that AI Output is accurate, complete, current, fit for any particular purpose, or non-infringing.
-AI features are provided on an "as is" and "as available" basis.
+AI Output is generated by the AI provider you connect, and the Studio's AI-assisted features are provided on an "as is" and "as available" basis.

 3.3 Your responsibility to review

 Before publishing AI Output on a live site, using it to contact customers, or embedding it in a product that people will rely on, you must review it.
-Publishing unreviewed AI content that harms a third party (false claims, defamatory statements, leaking of unrelated customers' data accidentally pulled from the model's training, etc.) is your responsibility, not ours.
+Publishing unreviewed AI content that harms a third party (false claims, defamatory statements, leaking of unrelated parties' data, and so on) is your responsibility, not ours.
 The Terms of Service §13 indemnification applies.

 4. Ownership of AI Output